Frost and sun on a wonderful day in Onegin. “Winter morning” A. Pushkin

 And you sat sad -

-Here we will pay attention to the words evening and haze.
-We know that the word evening means last night.
-In common usage, the word haze means now darkness, gloom.
-The poet uses this word in the meaning of "thick snow, hiding in the fog, like a kind of veil, everything around."
+Here we will pay attention to the words evening and darkness.
+We know that the word vecher means yesterday evening.
+In common usage, the word haze now means darkness, gloom.
+The poet uses this word to mean “thick snow, hiding everything around in the fog, like a kind of curtain.”

 Third stanza